-Section 165 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") requires that certain bank holding companies, including Capital One, conduct stress tests twice per year to assess the potential impact of certain scenarios on the consolidated earnings, losses, and capital of each bank holding company, taking into account its current condition, risks, exposures, strategies and activities.
+Section 165 of the Dodd Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") requires that certain bank holding companies, including Capital One, conduct stress tests twice per year to assess the potential impact of certain scenarios on the consolidated earnings, losses, and capital of each bank holding company, taking into account its current condition, risks, exposures, strategies and activities.

-Capital One conducted the mid-year Dodd-Frank Stress Test (DFAST) in the second quarter of 2014 using our actual performance through the first quarter of 2014 and information available at that time.
-Any results, events or financial performance after the first quarter of 2014 are not reflected in the stress test results.
-Capital One submitted the full results of its stress tests to the Federal Reserve on July 5, 2014.
+Capital One and its subsidiaries Capital One Bank, National Association and Capital One, National Association conducted the stress tests in the fourth quarter of 2014 using its actual performance through the third quarter of 2014 and information available at that time.
+Any results, events or financial performance after the third quarter of 2014 are not reflected in the stress test results.
+Capital One submitted the full results of its stress tests to the Federal Reserve and the Office of the Comptroller of the Currency (OCC) on January 5, 2015.

-The Dodd-Frank Act also requires that Capital One disclose a summary of the stress test results under Capital One's Severely Adverse Scenario.
-Capital One's Severely Adverse Scenario represents a hypothetical economic situation which includes assumptions of economic worsening that are at least as severe as the economic conditions experienced in the 2008 recession.
-The summary of Capital One's results must include estimates of the aggregate impact of the stressed economic scenario on certain financial metrics over the nine-quarter planning horizon.
-In addition, Capital One must provide estimates of its regulatory capital ratios including the Tier 1 common ratio as calculated using the Basel I framework and the common equity Tier 1 capital ratio under the Basel III Standardized Approach framework.
+The Dodd-Frank Act also requires that Capital One disclose a summary of the stress test results under the Supervisory Severely Adverse Scenario.
+The Supervisory Severely Adverse Scenario was developed by the Federal Reserve and the OCC.
+The summary of Capital One's results must include estimates of the aggregate impact of the Supervisory Severely Adverse Scenario on certain financial metrics over the nine-quarter planning horizon.
+In addition, Capital One must provide estimates of its regulatory capital ratios including the Tier 1 common ratio as calculated under the Basel I framework and the common equity Tier 1 capital ratio under the Basel III Standardized Approach framework.
+For additional information regarding the Dodd-Frank Act and U.S. capital rules and their impact on Capital One, see "Part I-Item 1.
+Business-Supervision and Regulation" of its Annual Report on Form 10-K for the year ended December 31, 2014.